Kejimi-data/MOGUL-BANK/README.md

 - Python: A programming language used for scripting tasks, data analysis, and writing SQL code.
 - POSTGRESQL: Used for database management tasks, including creating database tables, querying data, and populating tables with data from CSV files.

+## Project Structure:

+Overview:
+The project is organized into three main directories: FILES, INSIGHTS, and SCRIPTS.

+**FILES:**

+This directory contains all the data files used in the project, including datasets, raw data, or any other relevant files.
+Naming convention: Data files are named descriptively to indicate their content or purpose.

+**INSIGHTS:**

+The INSIGHTS directory houses all analysis reports, findings, and insights generated during the project.
+Each insight or analysis report is saved as a separate Markdown (.md) file for easy reference.

+**SCRIPTS:**

+The SCRIPTS directory contains jupyter notebook and SQL script